ccajas/Wikipeek/README.md

 I didn't find another Userscript that did just this, so I decided to make it.

 Wikipeek is still an early work in progress.
-It doesn't work with all types of Wiki hyperlinks, and cannot yet display article previews on pages that are re-directs.
+Improvements are still being made, and some bugs have to be fixed (for example, non-Wiki hyperlinks should be ignored).